fermads/logway/readme.md

-# ferlog - Front End Remote Analytics and Logging
+# Logway - Front-end Remote Metrics and Logging

 Send metrics and logs from the client (browser) to the server (Graphite / Logstash).